Serkiz: Biography

-There is no contemporary record of Serkiz' existence.
-Later records state that he led an army in the service of the Grand Duke Dmitry Donskoy.
+There is no contemporary record of Serkiz's existence.
+Later records state that he led an army in the service of the Grand Prince Dmitry Donskoy.
 He had at least one child, Andrey Ivanovich Serkizov (died 1380).

 Legacy

 Four villages in the Moscow region were named Cherkizovo or Serkizovo in his honour by Dmitry Donskoy.
 Serkiz is the ancestor of the Starkov family.